AAU-RoboticsAutomationGroup/5GRobot_PLCButtons/README.md

 modpoll -t 1 -c 8 192.168.1.197

-Where;    modpoll is a freeware MODBUS master simulator, available here - https://www.modbusdriver.com/modpoll.html
+Where;    <ul><li>modpoll is a freeware MODBUS master simulator, available here - https://www.modbusdriver.com/modpoll.html</li>
-          -t 1  refers to the MODBUS Function Code, in this case FC2.
-Alternatives are documented.
+          <li>-t 1  refers to the MODBUS Function Code, in this case FC2.
+Alternatives are documented. </li>
-          -c 8  refers to the number of coils (or registers) to read.
-Default is 1 192.168.1.196 is the IP-Address, the unit is currently DHCP-enabled.
-This information has the additional /n effect of indicating a normal MODBUS/TCP connection - i.e. port 502 - although alterations to the /n norm can be specified.
+          <li>-c 8  refers to the number of coils (or registers) to read.
+Default is 1 </li>
+          <li>192.168.1.197 is the IP-Address, the unit is currently DHCP-enabled.
+This information has the additional
+              effect of indicating a normal MODBUS/TCP connection - i.e. port 502 - although alterations to the norm
+              can be specified.</li></ul>

 Currently, the connector is directly through polling the MODBUS registers.
+This will be carried out wirelessly by the AGV PLC untill
+Intelligent Systems can provide a replacement.